 Make these beautiful indoor self-watering planters using glass vases and glass globes from light fixtures.
-In this post you will learn all about this plant watering system and how to make a pretty indoor DIY self-watering planter for your home.
+In this post you will learn all about this plant watering system and How to DIY an Indoor DIY Self-watering Planter (Ballard Designs style) for your home.

 What is a Self-watering Planter?

 Before we go any further let’s discuss what a self-watering planter is.
 The planters put together for this post include a special self-watering wick that is used to draw up water to the soil of a plant.
 The planter sits on another container that holds a reservoir of water, the wick essentially runs between the two.
 The wick puts the soil in contact with the water, and self-watering planters work through capillary action or wicking.
 As the plant roots absorb water the soil wicks up more, maintaining a constant level of moisture in the soil.
 Pretty cool, huh?
 This system substantially reduces overwatering and the seemingly pervasive problem of root rot bringing many to the conclusion that they do not have a green thumb.
 This system is great for…ahem…”over-waterers” it is also a great option for folks who travel a lot.

 Glass Globes as Planters